containerum/element/README.md

 ```

 ## Issues and support
-Containerum Element has been tested on VMs in the following clouds:
+Containerum Element has been tested with:
- - DigitalOcean
+ - vCloud

 If you have found a bug in the repo, please open an issue.
 If you have questions about Containerum Element or Kubernetes Distribution by Containerum, you can join us on [Telegram](https://t.me/joinchat/DHMHbEb8Q3EUpb3qWDzc5A).